 These are some of the simplest ways to work smarter, not harder and increase a sense of balance.

-7. Focus on results not time and effort
+7. Focus your time on results, not time and effort

 When it comes to productivity many people are focused on the time and effort taken to complete a project rather than the result itself.